lucasjellema/cloudnative-on-oci-2021/README.md

 * create compartment in OCI (or empty existing compartment)
 * run VCN networking wizard to create a VCN with Internet Connectivity (https://console.us-ashburn-1.oraclecloud.com/networking/solutions/vcn)
 * TODO: add security rules in list for inbound HTTP(S) traffic (to API Gateway)
-* start an environment and make sure Terraform can be used in it (see below for setting up Terraform)
+* start an environment and make sure Terraform can be used in it (see below for setting up Terraform) and that the Fn client is available (see below)
 * git clone this repository: git clone https://github.com/lucasjellema/cloudnative-on-oci-2021
 * edit files .oci/config and .oci/oci_api_key.pem to contain proper values
 * copy directory .oci to ~/.oci  (cp -r .oci ~)